Johanna Haarer: Mutter, erzähl von Adolf Hitler

 Shortly before the outbreak of World War II in 1939, her anti-Semitic and anti-communist children's book Mutter, erzähl von Adolf Hitler (Mother, Tell Me About Adolf Hitler) was published, about the rise of the Third Reich, in which Adolf Hitler was given a heroic role.
 Children were encouraged in the book to join the Bund Deutscher Mädel or the Hitler Youth, and the book became required reading in kindergartens.
-She wrote the book on behalf of the NSDAP, and its publication earned her admission to the Reichsschrifttumskammer (RSK).
+She wrote the book on behalf of the NSDAP, and its publication earned her admission to the Reich Chamber of Literature.

 Despite paper shortages and austerity measures during the war years, the book continued to be reprinted, with new editions adapted as new territories were occupied by Nazi Germany.
 In the Netherlands, the book was published in 1942 by Westland Publishers.
 It was translated into Dutch by Steven Barends, who also translated Mein Kampf.

 Post-war years

 At the end of the war, Munich was heavily bombed and the family was evacuated to a guesthouse in Haag, in Upper Bavaria.
 In May 1945, Haarer was arrested by the American occupying forces.
 She was imprisoned in American-run internment camps in Stephanskirchen, Moosburg and Ludwigsburg until September 1946.
 Haarer was not informed why she had been arrested or what she was accused of.
 She worked as a doctor in the internment camps.
 Her husband was not a member of the NSDAP, but was part of the armed forces during the war.
 After his return, he was left alone to care for their five children and his elderly parents-in-law due to his wife's internment.
 In desperation, he committed suicide in April 1946 by jumping off the Großhesseloher Bridge in southern Munich into the Isar.

 After her release, Haarer was denazified.
 She told the Americans that she had written the book Mutter, erzähl von Adolf Hitler solely for financial reasons.
 Due to her involvement with the NSDAP and her positions in Nazi organisations, she was not permitted to open her own practice in the post-war years.
 For this reason, she worked as a pulmonologist for the government.
 During this period, publishing books remained her main source of income.
 In East Germany, her book Die deutsche Mutter und ihr erstes Kind was banned, but in West Germany it was republished in a revised form under the title Die Mutter und ihr erstes Kind.
 The words “Führer” and “Volk” were removed from the text, but the content remained virtually unchanged.
 The last edition was published in 1987.
 In addition to reprints of her debut being sold, she also wrote several new works that focused primarily on handicrafts and self-development.
 In 1962, her last book, Frau sein und gesund bleiben (Being a Woman and Staying Healthy), was published, and Haarer gradually faded into the background as an author.
 In 1965, she stopped working as a pulmonologist and retired.